 - I am grateful for all the good people in my life

 Am sure you get the idea.
 The potential for this list is practically endless and can be added to or re-written daily.
 As soon as we become more conscious of the good things in our life we feel happier.
 Just focusing on what we are grateful for has great power in negating negative thoughts and feelings, cultivate happier ones and raising our vibration to manifest what we want in our lives.
 It’s well worth adopting as a habit.

 3. Eat Healthily and drink in moderation

-Both unhealthy food and alcohol effect the mind as well as the body
+Both unhealthy food and alcohol affect the mind as well as the body

 4. Integrate Daily ‘Bliss Points’

-- Starting/Finishing the day with a hot shower / bath and using my favorite products with an aroma I love
+- Starting/Finishing the day with a hot shower/bath and using my favourite products with an aroma I love

 - 15 min+ daily exercise /yoga

 - Slowly and consciously savoring a good cup of coffee/ tea/ juice/piece of chocolate/ fruit/ meal